Business's Obligations under Consumer Law

 For example, this could include any information you give to your customers about the size of a vehicle that may be required to move their belongings and the price differentials that apply, additional charges, such as customs tariffs, and any other guidance you provide about the service.

 It is crucial, therefore, that the information provided in your quotation is accurate, as it is binding when accepted by the consumer, and is a reflection of the work you are agreeing to undertake.

 Are you the contracting party?

-A consumer’s contract will be with the trader and not with any sub-contractor.
+A consumer’s contract will be with the business and not with any sub-contractor.
 The person paid generally is the person who forms the contract with the consumer.

-The trader will be responsible under the contract to perform any remedies arising out of breach of contract even if this because of a sub contractor’s fault.
+The business will be responsible under the contract to perform any remedies arising out of breach of contract even if this because of a sub contractor’s fault.

 You form a contract for a customer’s relocation from England to the USA, reliant on a local removal firm in the USA with whom you have a sub-contract.
 Your customer does not have any documentation from the sub-contracted removal firm and does not pay any monies to them directly.
 You would therefore retain responsibility for any issues that arises with the performance of that part of the contract.

 A consumer is entitled to a remedy where there has been a breach of an express or implied term of a contract whether this is written or verbally agreed.